-I am a research group leader for a research group, which right now consists of one PhD student, one postdoc and one senior lab manager.
+I am a research group leader for a research group, which right now consists of one PhD student, one postdoc and one research specialist.
 Furthermore, I am Head of the Division of neurogeriatrics, which is composed of 65 employees and 12 research group leaders.
 In addition, I am as a researcher involved in teaching at both the masters, advanced and doctoral level and is also a course director for a course in Neurodegeneration here at the department of NVS.
 I am a research representative in the Committee for Doctoral Education at KI and assignments such as member of the KID-steering group, Teaching and Learning steering group.
 These roles give me a lot of input and knowledge on how KI is working on many levels and how we all can impact our common future.
 I also have a big interest in leadership and have been part of KI's supervisor and leadership courses for many years.
 This has given me important reflections on my own leadership style and also I meet a lot of interesting people at KI and SLL, which is a benefit for my research career.

 In the Karlström lab we focus on CADASIL (cerebral autosomal-dominant arteriopathy with subcortical infarcts and leukoencephalopathy), the most common familial form of small vessel disease.
 The condition leads to a series of increasingly severe strokes and dementia.
 CADASIL is linked to the Notch3 protein which is an important signaling protein allowing cells to communicate with one another.
 Mutations in the NOTCH3 gene result in misfolded Notch3 accumulating around small and middle-sized arteries throughout the body.
 At present how these Notch3 deposits affect the surrounding tissues is unclear.
 The disease mechanisms may be further complicated due to altered Notch3 signalling.
 A number of genetic disorders such as familial Alzheimer’s disease are directly linked to protein misfolding, which strongly suggest that abnormal protein accumulation and deposits play a direct cytotoxic rile in the disease.